William H. Johnson (artist): Recognition

 In 2012, the U.S. Postal Service issued a stamp in Johnson's honor, recognizing him as one of the nation's foremost African-American artists and a major figure in 20th-century American art.
 The stamp, the 11th in the "American Treasures" series, showcases his painting Flowers (1939–40), which depicts brightly colored blooms on a small red table.

 On the afternoon of March 18, 2020, the city of Florence, South Carolina, unveiled a statue in remembrance of Johnson.
 It is located on West Evans Street Breezeway, of downtown Florence.
 "The statue was designed and created by sculptor, Alex Palkovich.
-Alex is a native of the Ukraine, but made Florence home during his tenure as a CEO of GE Electric."
+Alex is a native of Ukraine, but made Florence home during his tenure as a CEO of GE Electric."
 The statue was created as a piece of commemoration to Johnson as a native artist of Florence and for his contributions through his artwork that were able to show the beauty of his city from within.

+From November 20, 2020-November 22, 2020 and May 14, 2021-August 5, 2021, the Smithsonian American Art Museum hosted an exhibition "Dawoud Bey and William H. Johnson."
+The exhibit displayed Johnson’s Swing Low, Sweet Chariot.

+In 2022, the Smithsonian American Art Museum organized, "Fighters for Freedom: William H. Johnson Picturing Justice", a multi-year traveling exhibition.
+The exhibit appeared at Gibbes Museum of Art, Albany Museum of Art, Oklahoma City Museum of Art, The Rockwell Museum, Wichita Art Museum, Smithsonian American Art Museum, Florence County Museum (Florence, South Carolina), Patricia and Phillip Frost Art Museum, Weatherspoon Art Museum, and Dayton Art Institute from 2022 to 2026.